-The Master Programme in Euroculture at Uppsala University offers great opportunities for those of you interested in understanding and helping to shape the future of European integration.
+The Master's Programme in Euroculture at Uppsala University provides great opportunities for those of you interested in understanding and helping to shape the future of European integration.
 Recognised by the European Commission as an Erasmus Mundus Programme of Excellence, Euroculture is for students who realise that Europe's future will be moulded not only by economics and politics, but also through struggles over identities, values, and heritage - in a word, culture.

 Why this programme?

-Euroculture is a two-year, multi-university Master’s programme focused on the study of modern European society, politics and culture in a global context.
+You will focus on the study of modern European society, politics and culture in a global context.
 We work in particular with questions of cultural identities and social values that play such a vital role in today's debates about Europe and its place in the world.
 Our interdisciplinary approach combines coursework in at least two countries.
 We will prepare you to make a difference in fields like diplomacy, international business, journalism, cultural management, and the European institutions.

 Euroculture stands out from traditional European Studies programmes in several ways: